EXPERT ADVICE

 Try these tips to support the actors in your production and set the stage for success.

-Talk to your actors about sensitive scenes, like suicide or intimate partner violence.
-Do this well before you film them.
+1. Be proactive with sensitive scenes.
+Talk to your actors about sensitive scenes like suicide or intimate partner violence.
+Do this well before you film.
 Be clear and specific.
-Tell your actors what they can expect, as well as what they can expect from you.
 Walk them through it so there are no surprises.

-Let your actors know it’s normal to feel unsettled by the material they’re bringing to life.
-They may struggle with emotions while preparing for the scenes, during the scenes and after filming is over.
+4. Let them know it’s normal to feel unsettled by material they’re bringing to life.
+They may struggle preparing for scenes, during scenes and after filming ends.
 Acknowledge and validate their feelings.

-Let your actors know you’re there for them and they can talk to you (if you’re comfortable with that).
-If you're not comfortable with that, choose someone who's trustworthy and if possible, trained in mental health, to be their go-to person for sensitive feelings.
+5. Say “You can talk to me” (if you’re comfortable with this).
+If not, ask someone trustworthy (and better yet, trained in mental health), to be their go-to for sensitive feelings.

-If an actor feels a heightened sense of anxiety or has trouble letting go after filming is over, encourage them to talk to a mental health professional.
+6. Bring in a mental health expert to provide emotional support on set.
+Outsource it to someone trained and skilled so you don’t have to carry the weight yourself.
+If an actor feels heightened anxiety or has trouble letting go after filming is over, refer them to a mental health professional.

 Bringing in a mental health consultant before filming can also ward off problems before they begin.
-Your consultant can map out a plan to prevent problems and can reach out directly to your cast to help them feel more comfortable about the process.
+Your consultant can map out a proactive plan and reach out directly to your cast to help them feel more comfortable.